 The Global Peace Index is an important project as it aims to quantify the degree to which nations contribute to world peace.
 It aims to free the discourse of peace and terror from its politically dirty confines and instead allow for an objective discussion of the state of the world.

-Vision of Humanity brings peace resarch to life, with interactive peace maps, groundbreaking reports and the latest news and videos pertaining to peace.
+Vision of Humanity brings peace research to life with interactive peace maps, groundbreaking reports and the latest news and videos pertaining to peace.
 Learn more here:

 Peter Crnokrak is a London based computational artist whose practice utilises design language to communicate meaning in complex systems with work integrating research, analysis and experimental technologies.